timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 }
 ]} />

-The next day, we passed the mile 100 marker and celebrated with a trip to Montezuma Market a mile later, where we snacked and drank outside the shop to our heart's content, meeting AKA.
+The next day, we passed the mile 100 marker and a mile later we celebrated with a trip to Montezuma Market.
+There, we snacked and drank outside the shop to our heart's content, meeting AKA.

 Past the cow fields, we set up camp at a dried out creek bed and agreed to do a quick out and back to Eagle Rock, where